Overview

 2) If possible, meet with the program advisor (Donna Ramil, dmr47@cornell.edu) to discuss the program details and your eligibility.

-3) Complete the online application (OPENS in Feb) by clicking on the "Apply" button on this web page.
+3) Complete the online application by clicking on the "Apply" button on this web page.
 You must log in with your NetID and password to access the application.
-Note that the term in "Spring 2023".
+Note that the term in "Summer 2024".

 If you have a problem with the application, please contact dmr47@cornell.edu for assistance.